Ashlalala/aajonusnet/md/QNA/Q&A Of May 29, 2011.md

 when you’ve got hydrogenated vegetable oils clogging up the body there’s no way that our diet can do it… only.
 You’ve got to use the heated baths.

-G:(Inaudible) the Japanese bath tub that’s very good for this; it’s much easier to hold the heat and also the amount of water – it’s not that much – it’s a big tub.
+G: (Inaudible) the Japanese bath tub that’s very good for this; it’s much easier to hold the heat and also the amount of water – it’s not that much – it’s a big tub.

-A:Yeah, it would work better (inaudible) cylinder.
+A: Yeah, it would work better (inaudible) cylinder.
 It does work well.
 They also conserve space.

-G:Yeah.
+G: Yeah.
 And where do you get them?

-A:Well, I only know three people that have them and I didn’t ask them where they got them, but you could go on the internet.
+A: Well, I only know three people that have them and I didn’t ask them where they got them, but you could go on the internet.
 You’ll find them.

-G:Is that the reason why the (inaudible) Japanese (inaudible)?
+G: Is that the reason why the (inaudible) Japanese (inaudible)?

-A:Well, the Japanese had the Hiroshima and Nagasaki bombs.
+A: Well, the Japanese had the Hiroshima and Nagasaki bombs.
 They had to take care of themselves much more than any other race; they had to get through all of that.
 So, it became a science of how to survive.
 Now that they eat the clay, the raw fish, they maintain life much better to help get rid of the radiation and